UniTime/unitime-doc/edit-status-type.md

 ## Screen Description

-The Edit Status Type screen provides interface for defining rights for an existing status.
+The Add and Edit Status Type screens provide interfaces for defining rights for an existing and/or new status.
 The rights are the same as in the [Add Status Type](add-status-type) screen and each of them contains a description.

 ![Edit Status Type](images/edit-status-type-1.png){:class='screenshot'}